HsCodeLab/monitor/README.md

 10. More Information:
     For additional details, feel free to contact via Weixin(Chinses version WeChat): huasheng-dali.

-11. Personal Studio Services:
-    A newly established studio welcomes custom software orders at negotiable prices, including but not limited to frontend/backend development, mobile app development, and supervisory control systems related to renewable energy.

 #### Software Experience:
 Two compressed files, msi.zip (installation package) and monitor.zip (standalone), are available in the master directory for installation and direct experience.